 When reading of great figures in history one is always struck by the strange dated notions they had simultaneously with brilliant insights in other subjects .
 One tends to forget that all great prophets were a product of their time and upbringing however much they towered above it in another sense.

 Man's development seems always bound to limitations set by the human mind.
 Buddha could not have preached the same tidings as Jesus Christ and the latter would not have propounded the same truth as Muhamad.
-They were all part of the way of thinking of their particular era.
+They were all part of the way of thinking and culture of their particular era.

 Evading issues may come also in a less obnoxious form.
 How many of us are not dreaming of withdrawing in a cottage against a hillside with a splendid view, far from the complexity and demands of society?
 Escapism takes on so many forms.
 It may be quite harmless if one is aware of its nature.
 If its excrescences are not checked, it may cause us to do foolish things, or make us fall into habits which we shall have to pay a heavy penalty for ultimately.